samid737/scrambledev/_posts/2017-06-01-development-part-3-modeling-atmosphere.md

 ## Modeling

 The formulas are directly applied and computed every 0.25 seconds to avoid unnecessary computation.
 I still have to consider  whether caching precomputed values is A better solution, but I will hold that thought for the optimization phase.
-Gravity is assumed to be constant with increase in altitude ([Assumption]()). local atmospheric conditions are yet to be implemented.
+Gravity is assumed to be constant with increase in altitude ([Assumption]()).

+## Result

+Thrust, lift and drag forces are much more accurate.
+You can really notice thrust loss at high altitudes.

+## What's next

+local atmospheric conditions are yet to be implemented.
 Wind is yet to be implemented.
+Weather is yet to be implemented.

 *Scramble JS uses Phaser 2 as game engine.
 Fore more info, visit [Phaser.io](http://www.phaser.io).*